Autodesk Licensing

 sudo /opt/Autodesk/AdskLicensing/Current/helper/AdskLicensingInstHelper register --pk C0PL1 --pv 2020.0.0.F --lm NETWORK -cf /opt/Autodesk/arnold/maya2019-4.2.0/license/ArnoldConfig.pit

-You could be able to use this commandline in a .sh shell script and pipe the password to sudo.
+You may try to use this commandline in a .sh shell script and pipe the password to sudo.

 $echo <password> | sudo -S <command>